Inspiration to Design Your Own English Cottage Garden

 Not cold, rigid, or imposing.

-I desired something that appeared as though it had been stumbled upon during a leisurely walk in the depths of a forgotten forest.
-It would bear the marks of time, with a gentle bend and a charming crookedness, a touch of tattered elegance.
+It needed to appeared as though it had been stumbled upon during a leisurely walk in the depths of a forgotten forest.
+It should bear the marks of time, with a gentle bend and a charming crookedness, a touch of tattered elegance.
+It needed to be the first part of our cottage garden design that beckoned the visitor to come stay awhile.
+That inside, you might find a moss-covered statuary, a rambling rose growing beside the sweet peas, and among the tall plants and flower gardens.

-The fence needed to feel as if it were alive, embodying the essence of experiences weathered and shared.
-Its gates, slightly slanted, would bear witness to years of settling and use, beckoning visitors to step into a world where nature and history entwined harmoniously.
+The fence should feel as if it were alive, weathered and wise.
+Its gates slightly slanted, would bear witness to years of settling and use, beckoning visitors to step into a world where nature and history entwine among the edible plants and small trees.

-It needed to fit with our 100 year old home.
+It needed to fit with the 100 year old home.
 To feel as if it had always been.

 To make things happen, we turned to the trees in our overcrowded 100-acre forest.
 It was clear that some thinning was necessary to give the strong trees a chance to thrive.
+To weed out the build up of years of missus and allow the native plants to thrive once more.
 Plus, we wanted to create a forest that was easier for wildlife to navigate.
-So, we hit two birds with one stone.
-We cleaned up the forest a bit and used the wood to build a charmingly imperfect fence. .
+So, we accomplished two tasks at once.
+We cleaned up the forest and used the natural materials it provided to build a charmingly imperfect fence.

 Making the fence